ByronKrauskopf/School_District_Analysis/README.md

 ![Original Top 5 Schools](./Resources/original_top_five_schools.png)

 - Impact on analysis of math and reading scores by grade level
      - Removing the 9th grade scores for Thomas High School had only a small impact on the average math and reading scores for the 9th grade as a whole.
+The average 9th Grade math score went down by 0.3% and reading by 0.1%.

 *New Average Scores by Grade*

 ![New Average Scores by Grade](./Resources/new_average_scores_by_grade.png)

 *Original Average Scores by Grade*

 ![Original Average Scores by Grade](./Resources/original_average_scores_by_grade.png)

 - Impact on analysis of scores by school spending per student